Flame442/FlameCogs/README.md

 **`[p]gameroles delrole <role>`**
 Stop a role from being managed by gameroles.
 Roles with multiple word names need to be surrounded in quotes.
+Accepts the ID of the role in case it was deleted.
 This command is only usable by the server owner and bot owner.

 **`[p]gameroles addactivity <role> <activity>`**